Prag8855/aab/content/guides/permanent-residence.md

 If you receive social benefits like *[[Kindergeld]]*, *Kinderzuschlag*, *Elterngeld*, *Betreuungsgeld* and other social benefits, you must bring...

 - [ ] **Proof of social benefits**
-    Bring certificates and other documents that prove that you receive those social benefits.
+    Bring certificates and other documents that prove that you receive those social benefits.[^57]

 ### For employees